sangwa/eco-tha/README.md

 The solution is implemented as a Python script for simplicity and the speed of development.

 Due to the requirement of the code being complete with necessary tests, the script is split into the module that can be used in tests, the tests proper, and the wrapper that executes an application instance from the module.
 In this configuration the solution is supposed to be used in production as a Docker image, but the app module consists of a single file and can be easily merged with the wrapper to be used as a standalone script if needs be.
+The sample `Dockerfile` and the basic CI pipeline running tests, building the Docker image and pushing it to the registry are also provided.

 For simplicity and portability, the script only uses the standard library of Python.
 In a real life scenario various PyPI modules would have been used, for example Requests to send Slack Webhooks, some libraries for parsing configuration, structured JSON logging, StatsD communication and more advanced testing.